"Polyamory" enters the Oxford English Dictionary

 The fact of having simultaneous close emotional relationships with two or more other individuals, viewed as an alternative to monogamy, esp. in regard to matters of sexual fidelity; the custom or practice of engaging in multiple sexual relationships with the knowledge and consent of all partners concerned.

-There is no reference in the etymology to Morning Glory Zell-Ravenheart (born Diana Moore), whose seminal essay "A Bouquet of Lovers" two years earlier (in the spring 1990 issue of the neo-pagan magazine Green Egg) is often credited with launching the word.
+There is no reference in the etymology to Morning Glory Zell-Ravenheart (born Diane Moore), whose seminal essay "A Bouquet of Lovers" two years earlier (in the Beltane [May] 1990 issue of the Neo-Pagan magazine Green Egg) is often credited with launching the word.
 The OED in fact wrote to Morning Glory in 1999 asking for her definition of the word, and, by her account, she replied:

 The practice, state or ability of having more than one sexual loving relationship at the same time, with the full knowledge and consent of all partners involved.

-I have not turned up a single use of polyamory, -ous, or -ist before 1990, despite pursuing anecdotal claims that it appeared as early as the 1960s.
-(I suspect that people are misremembering uses of "polyfidelity," which was coined by "Even Eve" Furchgott in the Kerista commune in the 1970s).
+The words polyamory, -ous, or -ist do not seem to have had any significant use in the world before 1990[1], despite a very small scattering of offhand wordplays; see the December 2010 update below.
+I suspect that people who say otherwise are misremembering uses of "polyfidelity," which was coined by "Even Eve" Furchgott in the Kerista commune in the 1970s.

-See also Joshua Bardwell's interesting history and analysis of "Bouquet".
+See also Joshua Bardwell's interesting history and analysis of "A Bouquet of Lovers".

 Alan, you asked how I came into the word polyamory.
 The answer is that I invented it from the blue.
 I was having a flame war on alt.sex with Mikhail Zelany about the morality of having non-monogamous relationships, and (a) got tired of typing non-monogamy and (b) it wasn't a good piece of rhetoric to use a negative, hyphenated word to make a positive point.